 At this point, you’ll be good and stuffed so walking off some calories is certainly in order.
 Walk north to the southernmost entrance to the High Line, at Gansevoort and Washington Streets.

 Take in the views.
 Stop to sit and soak up the atmosphere of the park with the busy city streets just below you.
 If you walk the High Line to the end, you’ll be back in midtown at 34th street.
 Glimpsing the iconic NYC skyline from above would be a great way to finish the day.
-If you time it right, the views from the Top of the Rock are best at dusk when the city’s lights are just beginning to sparkle.
+Time it right to see the views from the Top of the Rock.
+The views are best at dusk when the city’s lights are just beginning to sparkle.

 Is this an exhaustive list of all the things to see and do in Lower Manhattan?
 Of course not!
 That would be nearly impossible in the city that never sleeps.
 Hopefully, though, you end your visit to New York City feeling content at having explored Lower Manhattan like a local.